 The newly developed Buddy Program is a way of integrating and supporting international students right from the beginning of their exchange.
 Each student is given a ‘buddy’ upon arrival to help integrate with the University’s community and develop a support network.
 Through this program, the international student will be able to learn about Uruguayan culture and, at the same time, the UM student will serve as a resource about life in Montevideo.

 The University offers a variety of sports such as basketball, football, handball and hockey.
 Internal and inter-university tournaments are organized and participation in these teams is warmly welcomed and is a great way to discover other parts of Uruguay and integrate into the wider university life.
 The ‘Adventurer’s Club’ organizes outdoor activities around the country such as hiking and canoeing and an opportunity exists to do a trip to hike up Machu Pichu.

 For more information please visit UM’s sport website in Spanish.

-The UM encourages service within the local community and has many links with projects around Montevideo.
+The UM encourages volunteering activities within the local community and has many links with projects around Montevideo.
 These opportunities are open to international students and are highly recommended to get a better idea of the realities of Uruguay.
-There is a university community service club which they are welcome to join.

 Internships are available for international students; you can apply to work with Uruguayan organizations or within the University itself and receive credit.
-Students must also be enrolled in a minimum of two courses.
+Enrollment in a minimum of two courses is mandatory to be able to apply for an internship.
 Internships allow students to acquire a global vision and to demonstrate adaptability in an international setting.

 The University provides students with a library that offers a wide range of services: librarian help, silent and group study, book borrowing and renewal, e-book borrowing, reference services, international and national database access and ISBN services.
 There are lockers available outside the library.